-• Design Phase: Some HPA designs would require that architects, designers, and structural engineers develop new details and specifications to be provided in design drawings.
+- Design Phase: Some high performance attic designs would require that architects, designers, and structural engineers develop new details and specifications to be provided in design drawings.
 These may include, but are not limited to, revised structural calculations for above deck insulating systems, insulation soffit details related to baffling, construction details related to integrating ducts in conditioned space, attic venting details, etc. For builders who have gained experience with HPA strategies prior to the potential 2019 Title 24, Part 6 adoption, these impacts would be minimal; however, for builders who are new to HPA implementation, there will likely be a learning curve depending upon their subcontractors' familiarity with the implemented strategy.
-The expectation is that by the time of 2019 Title 24, Part 6 standards take effect, the building industry as a whole will have acquired additional construction experience with HPA and have made determinations as to preferred practices.

-- Permit Application Phase: There are no anticipated changes to the existing permit application phase process as the 2019 proposal is incremental in nature. - Construction Phase: The builder would continue to provide necessary coordination between the subcontractors involved in implementing HPA or ducts in conditioned space strategies.
-Whether the builder has experience with HPA under the 2016 code cycle would determine whether there would be a learning curve for implementation.
-In addition, the HPA approach selected (Option A, B, or C) impacts whether additional labor is required.
-In general, above-deck strategies (Option A) are less likely to result in any incremental coordination, while below-deck strategies (Option B) and ducts in conditioned space (Option C) would likely require additional coordination during the construction process, as the builder initially implements the HPA strategy. - Inspection Phase: Improved QII inspection procedures are proposed (see QII CASE Report) to provide better support to the HERS industry in terms of field verification procedures.
+The expectation is that by the time of 2019 Title 24, Part 6 code implementation date, the building industry as a whole will have acquired additional construction experience with HPA and have made determinations as to preferred practices. - Permit Application Phase: There are no anticipated changes to the existing permit application phase process as the 2019 proposal is incremental in nature. - Construction Phase: The builder would continue to provide necessary coordination between the subcontractors involved in implementing HPA or ducts in conditioned space strategies.
+Whether or not the builder has experience with HPA under the 2016 code cycle would determine whether there would be a learning curve for implementation.
+In addition, the HPA approach selected (Option A, B, or C) has some impact on whether additional labor is required.
+In general, above-deck strategies (Option A) are less likely to result in any incremental coordination, while below-deck strategies (Option B) and ducts in conditioned space would likely require additional coordination during the initial implementation stages. - Inspection Phase: Improved QII inspection procedures are proposed (see draft QII CASE Report) to provide better support to the HERS industry in terms of field verification procedures.
 New training and documentation will be developed to support this effort.

-Since HPA is a prescriptive requirement under 2016 Title 24, Part 6 Standards, there are no anticipated incremental challenges to compliance and enforcement with the 2019 proposal in any of the phases identified above.4 There would be no significant burden placed on any market actor as it relates to compliance and enforcement.
+Since HPA is a prescriptive requirement under 2016 Title 24, Part 6, there are no anticipated incremental challenges to compliance and enforcement with the 2019 proposal in any of the phases identified above6.
+There would be no significant burden placed on any market actor as it relates to compliance and enforcement.